artteknika/Magic-Sand/README.md

 Magic Sand is a software for operating an augmented reality sandbox like the [Augmented Reality Sandbox](https://arsandbox.ucdavis.edu) developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).

-It was developed woth specific aim of simplifying the use of an augmented reality sandbox for RealSense2 in a home/family environment:
+It was developed with specific aim of simplifying the use of an augmented reality sandbox for RealSense2 in a home/family environment:

 - run on a mid-range laptop or home computer (Mac OS X High Sierra ver 10.13.6 operation has been confirmed, minimal GPU requirement).
-- openFrameworks of_v0.9.88_osx_release
+- openFrameworks of_v0.9.8_osx_release
 - [RealSense SDK](https://github.com/IntelRealSense/librealsense) ver v2.13.0
 - RealSense2 version
-  * Intel Real Sense2 435 ()
+  * Intel Real Sense2 435

 ## Main Features